 Governors use similar interpretations of their state constitutions to justify the legality of executive orders.

 Critics of executive orders argue that these unilateral decrees undermine our trusted system of checks and balances, giving undue authority to the executive branch.
 For that reason, executive orders are considered a form of "executive legislation" [source: Contrubis].
-In recent years, both presidents Barack Obama and Donald Trump have wielded executive orders as political weapons to push through controversial policies or regulations without Congressional or judicial oversight.
+In recent years, presidents have wielded executive orders as political weapons to push through controversial policies or regulations without Congressional or judicial oversight.
 Executive orders can be overruled by the courts or nullified by legislators after the fact, but until then they carry the full weight of federal and state law [source: Contrubis].

 To better understand the controversial and colorful history of executive orders in the United States, let's start at the beginning, with George Washington himself.